2.1. Lexical Structure

 // This is a single line comment.
 This line will be ignored by the compiler.

-Daslang follows semantic indenting (much like Python).
+Daslang in gen1 sytnax follows semantic indenting (much like Python).
 That means that logical blocks are arranged with the same indenting, and if a control statement requires the nesting of a block (such as the body of a function, block, if, for, etc.), it has to be indented one step more.
 The indenting step is part of the options of the program.
 It is either 2, 4 or 8, but always the same for whole file.
 The default indenting is 4, but can be globally overridden per project.